trueos/pcbsd/src-qt5/docs/desktops.rst

 * Application Launcher: when you select this plugin, it will prompt you to select the application to launch.
 This will add a shortcut for launching the selected application to the panel.

+* Battery Monitor: hover over this icon to view the current charge status of the battery.
+When the charge reaches 15% or below, the low battery icon will flash intermittently and will change to a low battery icon when there is less than 5% charge left.

 * Desktop Bar: adds a "star" button for automatically displaying entries for anything in the :file:`~/Desktop` folder and alternately launching the selected entry.